nauam/Courses/docs/administration/cluster/loadbalancer/health-check.md

 # Health Checks

 ### Health Checks(3.3.4+)
-The web load balancer serving traffic to the QW Control instance should be configured with a health check.
+The web load balancer serving traffic to the Rundeck instance should be configured with a health check.

 The default path for unauthenticated health checks is /health.